The Snow College Advancement Office currently manages more than $1 Million in grant funds, including the following programs:

 VOCA

-Funding from the Office of Victims of Crime enables Snow College to house a victim’s advocacy and support program within the campus Public Safety Office.
-This program includes a part time victim’s advocate and funding for mental health services for students who have been victims of a crime.
+Funding from the Utah Office for Victims of Crime enables Snow College to house a victim’s advocacy and support program within the campus Public Safety Office.

 Western Center for Risk Management Education (WCRME)

-The Farm/Ranch Management Program also receives WCRME funds, which support financial and benchmarking training of beginning farmers and ranchers throughout Central Utah.
+The Snow College Farm and Ranch Program receives funds from the United States Department of Agriculture through Washington State University to support financial and benchmark training of beginning farmers and ranchers throughout Central Utah.